 Wheatgrass Growing Trays

-Wheatgrass can be grown in specialized wheatgrass/microgreen trays, garden centre seed-starting trays, or even in repurposed take-out trays.
-Seed starting trays from garden centres work well, as do repurposed take-out trays.
-If you don’t want to use plastic, you can use a single baking tin or pyrex dish.
+Wheatgrass can be grown in specialized wheatgrass/microgreen trays, plastic seed-starting trays, or even in repurposed take-out trays.
+Seed starting trays from garden centers work well, as do clean food trays.
+If you don’t want to use plastic, you can use a flat baking tin or pyrex glass dish.
 Having a cover of some kind for the tray will help with germination.

-Here are some nice options for wheatgrass growing trays once you’re ready to move up to an upgraded model:
+Here are some nice options for upgraded wheatgrass growing trays once you’re ready to move to a dedicated tray:

 Finding High-Quality Wheatgrass Seeds (Wheat Berries)